10 Home Remedies for Constipation in Toddlers

 Constipation is a common problem in children.
 If you have just introduced solid food to your child, then it will take his tummy some time to adjust to that food.
 Your little tot may not poop for days and if he does, his poop might be too hard.
 He may even lose his appetite.
 All these signs indicate constipation.
 If your child is constipated, you will obviously try to figure out what you can do to make him feel better.
-If you are considering giving over-the-counter medicines then don’t, because doctors don’t recommend over-the-counter medicines to toddlers.
+If you are considering giving over-the-counter medicines, then don’t, because doctors don’t recommend over-the-counter medicines to toddlers.
 You can always opt for home remedies – home remedies are safe and will provide your child with immediate relief, so go ahead try these home remedies for toddler constipation.

 Lemon juice works as a great remedy for constipation in babies and toddlers.
 Lemons are high in Vitamin C, which helps pull water into the gut.
 When the water content increases in the gut, it helps soften the stools and stimulate bowel movements.
 Mix the juice of half a lemon in a glass of warm water, add honey to it and give it to your child.
 Ideally, it should be consumed early in the morning on an empty stomach.
 Drinking it in the morning will stimulate your child’s bowel movement and help ease constipation.
 Apart from lemon juice, you can also give prune juice and apple juice to your toddler if he is suffering from constipation.

 Triphala, as the name suggests, is a combination of three medicinal herbs.
 These are amalaki, bibhitaki, and haritaki.
 Triphala has multiple benefits and it is usually consumed with milk.
 Add a spoonful of triphala to warm milk and give it to your child before bedtime.
 It is the best herbal remedy for constipation.
 This is one of the most popular Indian home remedies for constipation in toddlers.